naguibihab/mystock/MYPROCESS.md

 I found a way to get all the codes from Quandl: [http://help.quandl.com/article/92-how-do-i-download-the-quandl-codes-of-all-the-datasets-in-a-given-database]

+I'm not sure where I can get the current stock info & their prices from the API, I'll just use what I have for now to show a working prototype

 ### Issue faced 2
 I had an issue with the API dropping out (returning a CORS error) when I'm sending multiple requests at the same time, even though I can lower the amount of requests to 5 and that should be fine for the API I still can't risk having the API drop a request so I've implemented a way to have it send a single request at a time by using promises and recursion

+### Issue faced 3
+I wanted to add in pagination & improve the UI but due to time constraint I'll just skip that for now and focus on more important issues